Timelike Thin-Shell Evolution in Gravitational Collapse: Classical Dynamics and Thermodynamic Interpretation

 Discuss this preprint

 This work explores late-time gravitational collapse using timelike thin-shell methods in classical general relativity.
-A junction surface separates a de Sitter interior from a Schwarzschild or Schwarzschild–de Sitter exterior in a post-transient regime with fixed exterior mass M (ADM for Λ+=0).
-The configuration exhibits thermodynamic properties including area–entropy scaling S∝R2 and Tolman redshift, derived entirely from classical junction conditions.
-Key results include: (i) identification of a deceleration mechanism at the balance radius Rthr=(3M/Λ−)1/3 for linear equations of state p=wσ, (ii) classification of the allowable radial domain V(R)≤0 for outward evolution, (iii) bounded curvature invariants throughout the covered spacetime domain, and (iv) a mass-scaled frequency bound fcRS≤ξ/(33π) for persistent near-shell spectral modes.
+A junction surface separates a regular de Sitter interior from a Schwarzschild or Schwarzschild–de Sitter exterior in a post-transient regime with fixed exterior mass M (ADM for Λ+=0), modelling a vacuum–energy core surrounded by an asymptotically classical spacetime.
+The configuration admits a natural thermodynamic interpretation based on a geometric area functional Sshell∝R2 and Tolman redshift, both derived from classical junction conditions and used as an entropy-like coarse-grained quantity rather than a fundamental statistical entropy.
+Key results include (i) identification of a deceleration mechanism at the balance radius Rthr=(3M/Λ−)1/3 for linear surface equations of state p=wσ; (ii) classification of the allowable radial domain V(R)≤0 for outward evolution; (iii) bounded curvature invariants throughout the shell-supported spacetime region; and (iv) a mass-scaled frequency bound fcRS≤ξ/(33π) for persistent near-shell spectral modes.
 All predictions follow from standard Israel junction techniques and provide concrete observational tests.
-The framework offers an analytically tractable example of regular collapse dynamics within classical general relativity, with implications for alternative compact object scenarios.
+The framework offers an analytically tractable example of regular thin-shell collapse dynamics within classical general relativity, with implications for alternative compact object scenarios.